Main menu

 (3) Withdrawal after Final Judgment.
 After or with the entry of a final judgment, an attorney may file notice of withdrawal, for which leave of the court is not required.
 However, the withdrawal will not be effective until after the time for appeal has expired and no proceedings are pending.
 Provided, that at the conclusion of any family law action to which these rules apply, attorneys for both parties will be deemed to have automatically withdrawn as the attorneys of record effective when the time for appeal from the final judgment has expired and there are no proceedings pending.
 A written order the court may grant leave to withdraw on a showing of good cause and upon such conditions or sanctions as will prevent delay or prejudice to the parties.

-(b) Service; Content of Order; Stay of Action; Dismissal or Default Judgment.
+(b) Service; Content of Order; Stay of Action; Dismissal or Default; Application for default judgment.

 (2) Stay of Action.
 An action is stayed for 21 days after service by the court of an order allowing withdrawal of the attorney.

-(3) Dismissal or Default Judgment.
-If a notice of appearance of a new attorney or notice of self-representation is not filed within 21 days after service of the order allowing withdrawal, the court may dismiss with prejudice any claims of the party or may enter default judgment against the party.
+(3) Dismissal or Default; Application for Default Judgment.
+If a notice of appearance of a new attorney or notice of self-representation is not filed within 21 days after service of the order allowing withdrawal, the court, either on its own motion or upon application by the opposing party, may dismiss with prejudice any claims of the party or may enter a default against the party.
+Application for entry of default judgment must proceed in accordance with the Idaho Rules of Family Law Procedure, provided that a party who applies for entry of default judgment is not required to serve the opposing party with written notice of the application for default judgment at least 3 days before the hearing.

 (c) Withdrawal upon Death, Disbarment or Other Conditions.